 - Moral Distress: Moral distress is commonly experienced in the workplace, particularly by those working in health and social care roles.
 It is described as a betrayal of ‘what’s right’ and can occur following actions, or a lack of them, which clash with a person’s moral or ethical code.
 In this workshop we explore signs and causes of moral distress, coping strategies and moral repair.

 - Loss, Grief, & Bereavement: In this workshop we acknowledge the difficulties faced when dealing with bereavement both at work and at home and we focus on practical tools that can be used to aid looking after yourself and others experiencing loss and bereavement.

 - Vicarious Trauma: This workshop explores the concept of vicarious trauma and the impact on well-being.
 It also considers the impact of trauma in the workplace and the coping strategies or support that can be used to navigate through this.

 Sleeping Well: In this workshop we explore the stages of sleep, factors that may impact quality of sleep, and pillars of good sleep, including routine, lifestyle, and our environment.
 We look at strategies and tips for building healthy sleep habits and making positive changes to aid relaxation and improve sleep quality.

 Talking about Men's Mental Health: We explore men’s mental health & the challenges and barriers to accessing support and think about how we can start conversations and create opportunities to talk about men’s mental health.
 We also look at practical strategies & tips for supporting men’s wellbeing and explore further resources and mental health support.

-- Workshop for Leaders Part 1: Self-care for Leaders: dealing with stress and introducing self-care techniques for those in leadership roles
+- Workshop for Leaders Part 1: Self-care for Leaders: Effective leadership means looking after yourself as well as your team but many leaders struggle with this.
+We give an overview of how to manage workplace stress as effectively as possible and introduce self-care techniques for those in a leadership role.